sphinx-toolbox/sphinx-click/tests/test_formatter_/test_basic_parameters.rst

 .. envvar:: PARAM
    :noindex:

-    Provide a default for :option:`--param`
+    Provides a default for :option:`--param`

 .. _foobar-arg-ARG:

 .. envvar:: ARG
    :noindex:

-    Provide a default for :option:`ARG`
+    Provides a default for :option:`ARG`